AbdullahHinnawi/photobrowser/README.md

 the photos form the home page and see more details about a certain photo by clicking on it.

 ### ✨ [Running version on Heroku](https://photobrowser-app.herokuapp.com/)
+> *Notice: Heroku puts the app to sleep after 30 minutes of inactivity.
+This means that the app will take some time (about 5-10 seconds) to wake up again.

 ## Used technologies:
 - React